abulashsufans/Insider-Trading-Analysis/README.md

 ## Data Source

-- Data was extracted from the **NSE database**, focusing on insider buying, selling, and pledging activities.
+- Data was extracted from the **National Stock Exchange(NSE) database**, focusing on insider buying, selling, and pledging activities.

 ## Tools Used